scaife-viewer/scaife-widgets/README.md

 ## Citizens

+Everything is a component in the Vue sense but we try to distinguish between:

 1. **Components** - stateless, presentation-only components
 1. **Widgets** - stateful, Vuex-backed components
 1. **Stores** - Vuex state stores